YajuanLin/yajuanlin.github.io/people.md

 <img src="https://yajuanlin.github.io/assets/img/ZackZhong.jpg" width="300" />

-- Bryce Earls (MS student, Environmental Science program) <bearls1@islander.tamucc.edu> <br /> Bryce Earls received his B.S. in Environmental Science from TAMUCC and is now pursuing his M.S. in Environmental Science with a concentration in Coastal Systems.
+- Bryce Earls (MS student, Environmental Science Program) <bearls1@islander.tamucc.edu> <br /> Bryce Earls received his B.S. in Environmental Science from TAMUCC and is now pursuing his M.S. in Environmental Science with a concentration in Coastal Systems.
 He has research experience working with coral skeletal growth, and he now works with the Lin Lab investigating the composition of manatee microbiomes.
 One of Bryce’s greatest passions is SCUBA diving, and he has spent over 500 hours diving at the Texas State Aquarium.
 When he’s not in the lab or underwater, Bryce enjoys hiking, keeping tarantulas, and spending time on the beach with his friends and his rescue dog, General.

 <img src="https://yajuanlin.github.io/assets/img/Bryce Earls profile.png" width="300" />